overlord-supreme/checkers/docs/requirements/6-ui.md

 Pieces occupy Tiles, and indicate such by rendering over them.
 It is very important that the logical position ("A-2") corresponds to the on-screen position ("256 x 122") when it is rendered.

+See [6.10.5 Selecting a Piece and Path](#6.10.5-selecting-a-piece-and-path) for an interaction of the Board hinting to the Player the Path they are taking.

 **`R6.2.0`** Empty Tiles do not render any elements within them **Priority 1**

 **`R6.2.1`** Pieces render above correct tiles **Priority 1**